pfebrer/cluster-utils/README.md

+# Some people do yoga, others use `cluster-utils`

-# Have you ever gone crazy trying to remember all the ways in which your different clusters work?
+*Have you ever gone crazy trying to remember all the ways in which your different clusters work?*

 *And after the assigned period ends, you will need to use a different one.*